 For many Americans, living paycheck to paycheck feels like an endless cycle.
 Nearly 80 percent of adults in the U.S. currently live paycheck to paycheck, which means living under significant financial pressure created by a slim margin for error.

 Regardless of why you currently live paycheck to paycheck, have faith—this financial catch-22 is escapable.
 No matter what unique financial pressures and challenges you’re facing, strategic changes to your money management can help you break this cycle and achieve greater financial independence.
 Here are five financial planning strategies you might want to consider.

 1. Track your spending to identify areas where you can cut costs.

 The first step toward greater financial independence is understanding your current spending as it relates to your income.
 Consider using a money management tool that can track your spending and categorize expenses, providing an insightful picture of your spending over time.

 Once your spending is categorized, you can analyze it in a few different ways to determine where spending can be reduced.
 For example, you’ll notice fixed costs such as rent, cell phone bills, utilities, and other expenses that can’t easily be negotiated or cut from your monthly budget, but you’ll also find discretionary expenses like restaurants, entertainment, coffee, and other spending that could be reduced or cut out entirely.

-Spending cuts and a stricter budget will be your best financial tools as you try to build up savings and end the cycle of living paycheck to paycheck.
+Spending cuts and a stricter budget will be your best financial planning tools as you try to build up savings and end the cycle of living paycheck to paycheck.